Rig yourself a polymerisation station and show students how to form nylon in this practical demonstration

 Dispose of the mixture as follows:

-- First shake the reaction to mix the two layers.
+- In a large beaker, stir together the unused solutions plus the used mixture.
 A lump of nylon will be produced which can be removed with tweezers, rinsed well with water, and disposed as solid waste.

 - Failure to do this may result in the polymerisation taking place in the sink, leading to a blockage.